dlt-hub/dlt/docs/website/docs/examples/qdrant_zendesk/index.md

 <Header
-    intro="In this tutorial, you will learn how to do use dlt to store your vectorized Zendesk tickets data in the dlt destination; Qdrant.
+    intro="In this tutorial, you will learn how to do use dlt to store your vectorized Zendesk tickets data in the dlt destination: Qdrant.
 You can use Qdrant's vectorization and similarity searching capabilities on your tickets data, while using dlt as a medium to automate your pipeline." slug="qdrant_zendesk"
-    run_file="qdrant-snippets"
+    run_file="qdrant"
     destination="qdrant"
 />